 d) A deliberate refusal to understand the consequences of the “business as usual” approach.
 It is here that the Indian politician is most culpable.
 Enough ink has been shed and words wasted in trying to educate them on the factors inhibiting equitable growth and improvement in the life of the Aam Aadmi.
 And yet, approaches to macro-policy continue on the same time-worn lines.
 Employment creation is sought to be tackled through a rural job guarantee rather than through innovative labour market reforms that will lead to growth in manufacturing jobs.
 Food security is mooted without tackling a corrupt, outdated food distribution mechanism.
 A right to education slogan is promoted which does not go into the causes for the dismal state of public education and the measures needed to ensure that all children complete education at least upto the secondary level and acquire the skills and competencies needed to function in a globalised economy.
 Agricultural market reforms are deliberately stalled when these could act as engines of rapid agricultural growth.
 The less said about FDI in retail, the better!
 No politician has been bold enough to call a spade a spade.
 Either she is still caught up in the dreams of socialism or (more likely) is cynically aware that thorough-going reforms in the economic, political and administrative domains will spell the end of her monopoly over resource distribution.
 It is even more disheartening when politicians one would normally associate with common sense and a vision for the future peddle the same obsolete shibboleths of their respective parties.

 It is hardly surprising, then, to observe the repeated disenchantment of the voter with every political formation that comes to power at the national and state level riding the elephant of grand promises.
 But as has been presciently said “A people get the government they deserve.”
 The Indian intelligentsia, including but not limited to its media, academia, bureaucracy and civil society, has displayed the same myopic tendencies listed above about Indian politicians.
 Until the middle class sheds its illusions about a painless transformation to Utopia and is willing to support hard but unsettling decisions, foregoing short-term benefits, the current tamasha will continue.
-As George Santayana has remarked “Those who do not remember the past are condemned to repeat it.”
+As George Santayana has remarked “Those who do not remember history are condemned to repeat it.”